mesinkasir/larapos/README.md

 ### Option 2:

-Download and Extract Zip file download to your project folder, open localhost/phpmyadmin and select lapos on phpmyadmin , then click on import databased , upload zinvoice.sql if you wan to use apps include demo data, or select zinvoice - emptydb.sql if you need empty databased.
+Download and Extract Zip file download to your project folder, open localhost/phpmyadmin and select lapos on phpmyadmin , then click on import database , upload zinvoice.sql if you want to use apps include demo data, or select zinvoice - emptydb.sql if you need empty databased.

 back to project folder again, and right click then select git bash here.